How Mourning and Grief Impacts Relationships

 Relationships Impacted by Grief Will Change

-It’s disappointing and hurtful to experience what feels like a breakdown in your relationships when you need them the most.
-However, you must realize that your friends, family and spouse are likely also affected by grief, and going through their own process of mourning.
+It’s disappointing and hurtful to experience what feels like a breakdown in your relationships when you need support the most.
+However, you must realize that your friends, family and spouse are likely also grieving, and going through their own process of mourning.
+It’s hard to imagine, but the things we say and do during the grieving process may not be a reflection of your value to someone.

 It’s also important not to rely solely on your spouse for comfort.
 It’s healthier for both of you, and will ease the stress on your marriage, if you have other people to turn to for help.

-The impact of grief is an incredible strain on your existing relationships, as who you are as a person is temporarily altered as you struggle to cope with the loss and find a way to move forward.
+The impact of grief can be incredible strain on your existing relationships, as who you are as a person is temporarily altered as you struggle to cope with the loss and find a way to move forward.
 Your close friends and loved ones may have difficulty coping with how you’re mourning, causing them to pull away temporarily.
+It’s also possible that they’re struggling in a completely different way and reaching out to you may cause them pain in a different way.
 They could also be very used to seeing you as a source of strength, and a pillar, and seeing you in this vulnerable state (in addition to possibly dealing with their own grief) is more than they can bear.

 Seek Out New Sources of Support

-If you’re having difficulty with your relationships as you grieve and need some understanding and guidance, please give me a call and we can set up an appointment to talk.
+If you’re having difficulty with your relationships as you grieve and need some understanding and guidance, please give Mind Spa a call.

 Mind Spa is the premier counseling center for mental health therapy and counseling in Wyoming and Montana, providing both in person and virtual appointments.
 We have a robust team to help individual adults, adolescents, children, couples, and families.
 Dr. Sheri Fluellen is a Licensed Psychologist and the CEO of Mind Spa.
 Dr. Sheri works nationally with entrepreneurs, business owners, and high achievers who are hitting a wall somewhere in their life and want help gaining momentum again.
 She remains strength-based and is focused on the integrity of leadership.